 (right click the image to save and print this Challenge, or scroll to the end of the article for a text version)

-This may be your first foray into running or your first time in a long time, so there’s a good chance you have some trepidation heading into the Marathon Handbook 30 Day Running Challenge for Beginners.
+This may be your first foray into running or your first time in a long time, so there’s a good chance you have some trepidation heading in.

-Fear not: We’ve put together tips to help you complete the challenge successfully (and hopefully enjoy the process).
+Fear not: we’ve put together running tips to help you complete the challenge successfully (and hopefully enjoy the process).

 #1: Run By Effort, Not By Pace